TV Patrol: 2020–present: TV Patrol (post-shutdown iteration)

-As a result, on May 7, 2020, the newscast temporarily migrated to ANC, The Filipino Channel, Cine Mo! (until July 24, 2020), and on digital platforms with ANC assuming the program's production.
-TeleRadyo would return simulcasting the newscast on May 8, 2020.
+As a result, on May 7, 2020, TV Patrol temporarily migrated to ANC, The Filipino Channel, Cine Mo! (until July 24, 2020), and on digital platforms with ANC assuming the program's production.
+TeleRadyo would resume simulcasting the newscast on May 8, 2020.

-On June 30, 2020, the newscast ended on free-to-air television due to the cease-and-desist order on ABS-CBN TV Plus.
+On June 30, 2020, TV Patrol temporarily ceased broadcast on free-to-air television due to the cease-and-desist order against ABS-CBN TV Plus.

-TV Patrol was supposed to simulcast on Kapamilya Channel, the network's ad interim replacement to ABS-CBN for cable and satellite providers beginning June 15, 2020, but the newscast was instead excluded from its programming schedule until July 27.
-According to Atienza and Fullido, this was because the newscast was already broadcasting on ANC, other digital channels, and social media platforms.
-TV Patrol airtime was shortened from 110 minutes to 90 minutes during this period.
-Kapamilya Channel took over production of the newscasts from July 27 onwards.
+TV Patrol was supposed to simulcast on Kapamilya Channel, the network's ad interim replacement to ABS-CBN for cable and satellite providers beginning June 15, 2020, but it was instead excluded from the channel's programming schedule until July 27.
+According to Kim Atienza and Gretchen Fullido, this was due to the existing presence on ANC, other digital channels, and social media platforms.
+By this point, TV Patrols airtime was shortened from 110 minutes to 90 minutes.
+Kapamilya Channel fully took over production of the newscast from July 27 onwards.

-On August 31, 2020, Ted Failon made his final appearance on the newscast through Zoom as he left the network as part of its retrenchment program; The departure of Failon also led the August 31 edition to end with the song "Tinig ng mga Nawalan" (English: Voice of the Lost), sung by Kathryn Bernardo and Daniel Padilla in support for the retrenched employees.
+On August 31, 2020, Ted Failon made his final appearance through Zoom as he left the network as part of its retrenchment program; The departure of Failon also led the August 31 edition to end with the song "Tinig ng mga Nawalan" (English: Voice of the Lost), sung by Kathryn Bernardo and Daniel Padilla in support for the retrenched employees.
 From September 7 to October 2, former weekday anchors Julius Babao, Karen Davila and Henry Omaga-Diaz and then-weekend anchor Alvin Elchico rotated as the third weeknight interim anchor until Omaga-Diaz was confirmed as Failon's replacement, starting October 5.

 From April 21 to May 4, 2021, de Castro, Sembrano, and Omaga-Diaz were on self-quarantine, with Sembrano later testing positive for COVID-19.
-Given this, Davila, Babao, Jorge Cariño and TV Patrol Weekend anchors Alvin Elchico and Zen Hernandez rotated as the three temporary weeknight anchors, with either Elchico and/or Babao (on April 27) were designated as the lead anchors.
+Given this, Davila, Babao, Jorge Cariño and TV Patrol Weekend anchors Alvin Elchico and Zen Hernandez rotated as the three temporary weeknight anchors, with either Elchico and/or Babao designated as the lead anchors.
 The newscast temporarily aired live from an outdoor area within the ABS-CBN premises, while Fullido and Atienza were seen via Zoom, instead of the regular news studio.
-On May 5, coinciding with the first anniversary of the ABS-CBN shutdown, the news studio was used once again for broadcast, although de Castro, Atienza, and Fullido were the only anchors present, four days after Sembrano announced that she had recovered from the disease.
+On May 5, 2021, coinciding with the first anniversary of the ABS-CBN shutdown, the news studio was used again for broadcast, although de Castro, Atienza, and Fullido were the only anchors present, four days after Sembrano announced that she had recovered from the disease.